 Option Description -сору -project filename -implement implementationName -dest_dir pathname -copy_type {full local customize} -add_srs [fileList] -no_input project filename - copies a project other than the active project.
 If you do not use this option, by default the active project is copied. implement implementation_name - archives all files in the specified implementation. dest_dir directory_pathname - specifies the directory in which to copy the project files. copy_type - specifies the type of file/project copy: full - performs a complete copy; all input and result files are contained in the archive file. customize - performs a partial copy; only the project files that you select are included in the archive. local - includes only project input files in the copy; does not include result files. add_srs - adds the listed srs files to the archived project.
 Use the -no_input option with this command.
-If fileList is omitted, adds all srs files are the RTL schematic views that are output when the design is compiled (Run-&gt;Compile Only). -unarchive -archive_file archived project file. pathname/filename dest_dir pathname - specifies the directory in which to write the project files. woor_wn parmame For more information about, and examples of the project -unarchive command, see Archive Utility, on page 51. -archive_file project.
-Use the -no_input option with this comman If fileList is omitted, adds all srs files for the project/implementations.
-The srs files are the RT schematic views that are output when the design compiled (Run-&gt;Compile Only).
-For more information about, and examples of the project -copy command, see Archive Utility, on page 51. archive_file pathname/filename - is the name of the archived project file. dest_dir pathname - specifies the directory in whic to write the project files.
-For more information about, and examples of the project -unarchive command, see Archive Utility, on project Command Examples
+If fileList is omitted, adds all srs files for the project/implementations.
+The srs files are the RTL schematic views that are output when the design is compiled (Run->Compile Only). project -copy command, see Archive Utility, on page 51. -unarchive -archive file archive_file pathname/filename - is the name of the archived project file. pathname/filename -dest_dir pathname • dest_dir pathname - specifies the directory in which to write the project files.
+For more information about, and examples of the project -unarchive command, see Archive Utility, on page 51.

+project Command Examples